 First, how about making a little extra cash?
 Dentist offices across the Portland area (and Bricks & Minifigs in Beaverton) have Halloween candy buy-back programs going on now.
 It’s a fun and easy way to get rid of some leftover treats.

 It’s the Week of Lights at Al’s Garden & Home centers.
-The four Al’s locations are festively festooned for your holiday home decor inspiration (until November 7).
-The free event also features sweets, a visit with Santa, the Grotto Carolers and more.
+The four Al’s locations are festively festooned for your holiday home decor inspiration (until November 6).
+The free event also features a visit with Santa, live music and more.

 Hear a story